The Black Queen (House of the Dragon): At Dragonstone

+At Storm's End

-Jaecerys flies to the Eyrie and Winterfell while Lucerys travels to Storm's End on his dragon Arrax to meet with Lord Borros Baratheon.
-He discovers Prince Aemond is there with his dragon Vhagar.
-Lucerys relays Rhaenyra's message, reminding Borros that his father swore an oath to support her succession.
-Borros reveals that Aegon has offered a political alliance by Aemond marrying one of his daughters.
-Borros refuses Rhaenyra's appeal, saying she has offered him nothing in return and that Lucerys, already betrothed, cannot also marry a Baratheon daughter.
+Luke travels to Storm's End on his dragon Arrax to meet with Lord Borros Baratheon.
+He discovers Prince Aemond is already there with his dragon Vhagar.
+Luke relays Rhaenyra's message, reminding Borros that his late father swore an oath to support her succession.
+Borros reveals that Aegon has already offered a political alliance, betrothing Aemond to one of his daughters, which Rhaenyra's sons, both already betrothed, cannot offer.
+Borros refuses Rhaenyra's appeal and sends Luke away.

-Lucerys rejects Aemond's demand to gouge out his own eye as retribution for slashing Aemond's years earlier.
-Borros allows Lucerys to safely leave on Arrax.
-In a severe storm, Aemond follows on Vhagar, verbally taunting and mock-charging Lucerys and Arrax.
-The much smaller Arrax attacks and burns Vhagar, inciting the massive dragon and causing it to disobey Aemond's commands.
-Aemond is horrified when Vhagar kills both Lucerys and Arrax.
-When Daemon informs Rhaenyra of Lucerys’s death, she is visibly distraught and enraged.
+Luke refuses Aemond's demand that he sacrifice his own eye as retribution for taking Aemond's years earlier, provoking the latter into drawing his weapon.
+Borros forbids the two from fighting inside his hall and permits Luke to safely depart on Arrax, though Aemond pursues them on Vhagar.
+Caught in a severe storm, both princes briefly lose control of their dragons.
+Against the wishes of Luke, Arrax attacks Vhagar, and she retaliates by devouring both Arrax and Luke against a horrified Aemond's commands.

 Production

 Writing

-"The Black Queen" was written by showrunner and executive producer Ryan Condal, marking his fourth writing credit for the series, following "The Heirs of the Dragon", "The Rogue Prince", and "Second of His Name".
+"The Black Queen" was written by series co-creator and co-showrunner Ryan Condal, marking his fourth writing credit for the series, following "The Heirs of the Dragon", "The Rogue Prince", and "Second of His Name".

+The title of the episode refers to Rhaenyra who is crowned queen, ruling over the faction to be later known as "the Blacks".